Fresh Corn Salsa

 Making corn salsa is super easy and only requires a few simple steps.

-• Assemble: In a medium mixing bowl, combine the corn, bell pepper, onion, jalapeno, cilantro, lime juice and salt, mix well to combine.
-Taste for flavor adding more cilantro, salt or lime juice to taste.
+- Assemble: In a medium mixing bowl, combine the corn, bell pepper, onion, jalapeno, cilantro, lime juice, and salt, and mix to combine.
+Taste for flavor, adding more cilantro, salt, or lime juice to taste.

-Tip: When prepping, be sure to dice the bell pepper, onion and jalapeno to about the same size as the corn kernels for uniformity.
+Tip: When prepping, dice the bell pepper, onion, and jalapeno to about the same size as the corn kernels for uniformity.

 Serve right away or let rest for 30 minutes before eating.
 Enjoy your corn salsa at room temperature or chilled.